AwaisA04/devops-learning/linux/bandit-notes.md

 password in hidden file

 **Solution**:
-ls -a inhere
+- ls -a inhere
--a option displays hidden files
+- a option displays hidden files

 **explanation**:
 -a option shows hidden files